zalak22/LIC-manger/README.md

 ## 📌 Purpose

-This project simplifies installment management by helping agents track payments, manage customer records, and monitor pending installments from a single dashboard.
+This project is for solving the problem of LIC Agents/Post Agents.To minimze the paper works and make the life more eaasier.
 ---

 **Developed by:** Zalak Raj